Placement scheme details

 - submit an output to accompany the oral presentation

-You should plan your assessment in advance in collaboration with your placement host and research supervisor.
+You should plan your assessment in advance of your placement starting in collaboration with your placement host and research supervisor(s).
 At the point of seeking approval for your placement project from the WRDTP, you will be asked to suggest what format your output will take.

 All placements must be checked and approved by the WRDTP team before you can start.
 We check that the project meets the skill/experience level required to challenge you as a postgraduate researcher, and that it provides you with an opportunity to develop your transferable skills.
 We also consider health and wellbeing factors such as working hours, supervision, and any hazards or risks that the placement may involve.